-John Rau

-Legislative Service Commission

-Am.
-H.B.
-671

-126th General Assembly (As Passed by the General Assembly)

-Reps.
-Webster, Oelslager, Gilb, Peterson, Hughes, Seitz, R. McGregor, Hartnett, J. McGregor, Setzer, Reidelbach, Barrett, Book, Brown, Carano, Chandler, Coley, Combs, Domenick, C. Evans, D. Evans, Flowers, Luckie, Otterman, T. Patton, Perry, Schaffer, Schneider, Seaver, Williams, Wolpert

-Sens.
-Cates, Armbruster, Gardner, Niehaus, Padgett, Roberts, Spada, Harris Effective date: \

-ACT SUMMARY

-- Changes the term of office of a school district or educational service center (ESC) treasurer to a term of not more than five years, instead of two years for the first "probationary" contract and four years for each subsequent contract. - Changes the beginning and ending dates of a school district or ESC treasurer's contract and the deadlines for appointing, re-appointing, or nonrenewing a treasurer. - Clarifies that a school district or ESC treasurer reports to the district or ESC board. - Specifies that a school district or ESC treasurer directs and assigns employees engaged in day-to-day fiscal operations. - Requires each school district and ESC board to adopt procedures for the evaluation of its treasurer and to consider that evaluation in deciding whether to renew the treasurer's contract.
+John Rau Legislative Service Commission H.B.
+671 126th General Assembly (As Introduced) Reps.
+Webster, Oelslager, Gilb, Peterson, Hughes, Seitz, R. McGregor, Hartnett, J. McGregor, Setzer BILL SUMMARY - Changes the term of office of a school district or educational service center (ESC) treasurer to a term of not more than five years, instead of two years for the first "probationary" contract and four years for each subsequent contract as under current law. - Changes the beginning and ending dates of a school district or ESC treasurer's contract and the deadlines for appointing, re-appointing, or nonrenewing a treasurer. - Requires a school district or ESC board to adopt procedures for the evaluation of its treasurer and to consider that evaluation in deciding whether to renew the treasurer's contract. - Permits an individual who does not hold a valid treasurer's license to serve as a school district or ESC treasurer as long as the individual meets the qualifications for licensure and has applied for a license but has not yet received the State Board of Education's decision. - Applies to school district and ESC treasurers the termination procedures that currently apply to teachers and other administrators, requiring a due process hearing, instead of removal at any time by 2/3 vote of the board as under current law. - Clarifies that a school district or ESC treasurer reports to the district or ESC board. - Specifies that a school district or ESC treasurer directs and assigns employees engaged in day-to-day fiscal operations.
+CONTENT AND OPERATION Appointment of school district and educational service center treasurers (R.C.
+3313.22; Section 3) Background--current law Each city, exempted village, local, and joint vocational school district board of education and each educational service center (ESC) governing board must employ a treasurer to be its chief fiscal officer.
+Under current law, the board at its organizational meeting (which is held by January 15 of each year) must "elect" a treasurer, who may not be a member of the board.2 The treasurer's term of office is two years, for the treasurer's first contract with the board (known as a "probationary" contract) or four years for all subsequent contracts.
+The board must give its treasurer written notification of its intention not to reemploy the treasurer, if it so intends, by the board's first regular meeting in October.
+If the board does not give the treasurer that notice, the treasurer is considered reemployed for a term of four years beginning on the date of the board's next January organizational meeting.
+The bill The bill changes the dates of appointment and the term of office of school district and ESC treasurers.
+Once all existing treasurers' contracts have been replaced through the bill's transition provisions (see Section 3), a board at any regular or special meeting on or before May 1 may "appoint" its treasurer for any term up to five years.3 If the board intends not to renew the contract of its treasurer, under the bill, the board must give the treasurer written notice of that intent not later than March 1 of the year the contract expires.
+If the board fails to provide that notice, the treasurer is considered re-employed for a succeeding one- 1 Two or more school districts or ESCs may employ a common treasurer (R.C.
+3313.222, not in the bill).

-&lt;sup>\ The Legislative Service Commission had not received formal notification of the effective date at the time this analysis was prepared.
-Additionally, the analysis may not reflect action taken by the Governor.

-- Permits an individual who does not hold a valid treasurer's license to serve as a school district or ESC treasurer as long as the individual meets the qualifications for licensure and has applied for a license but has not yet received the State Board of Education's decision. - Applies to school district and ESC treasurers the termination procedures that apply to teachers and other administrators, requiring a due process hearing, instead of removal at any time by 2/3 vote of the board.

-CONTENT AND OPERATION

-Appointment of school district and ESC treasurers

-(R.C.
-3313.22; Section 3)

-Background

-Under continuing law, each city, exempted village, local, and joint vocational school district board of education, and each educational service center (ESC) governing board, must employ a treasurer to be its chief fiscal officer.
-Prior law required the board, at its organizational meeting (which is held by January 15 each year), to "elect" a treasurer, who was not a member of the board.
-The treasurer's term of office was two years for the first contract (known as a "probationary" contract) and four years for all subsequent contracts.
-The board was required to give its treasurer written notification of its intention not to reemploy the treasurer by the board's first regular meeting in October, or the treasurer would be considered re-employed for a term of four years beginning on the date of the board's next January organizational meeting.

-The act

-The act changes the dates of appointment and the term of office of school district and ESC treasurers.
-Once all existing treasurers' contracts have been replaced through the act's transition provisions (see Section 3), a board at any regular or special meeting on or before May 1 may "appoint" its treasurer for any term up to five years beginning August 1.
-If the board intends not to renew the contract of its treasurer, the board now must give the treasurer written notice by March 1 of the year the contract expires.
-If the board fails to provide that notice, the treasurer is considered re-employed for a succeeding one-year term.
-At any regular or special meeting during the 14-month period between January 1 of the year before the contract expires and March 1 of the year it actually expires, the board may re-employ its treasurer for up to five years beyond the current contract.

-&lt;sup>1 Two or more school districts or ESCs may employ a common treasurer (R.C.
-3313.222, not in the act).

-$^{2}$ The date for the board's organization meeting is specified in R.C.
-3313.14, not in the act.
+2 The date for the board's organization meeting is specified in R.C.
+3313.14, not in the bill.